-7.1 A summary of the Earmarked Reserves are detailed below:-

-a) Corporate Reserves
+- 7.1 A summary of the Earmarked Reserves are detailed below: - a) Corporate Reserves

-These reserves include Change Fund, Feasibility and Capital reserves and are for planned developments in the forthcoming years, such as 21st Century Band B schools, Waste recycling, ICT and Financial Systems and Adult Social Care developments.
-These reserves will be increased at year-end to meet any agreed funding arising from planned under spends within Directorates.
+These reserves include Change Fund, Feasibility and Capital reserves and are for planned developments in the forthcoming years, such as 21st Century Band B schools, Waste recycling, ICT and Financial Systems.
+In addition, reserves have been set aside for additional costs as a result of the Covid-19 pandemic, and to support the post-pandemic recovery.
+These reserves will be increased at year-end as appropriate to fund any new developments going forward.
 Any reserves that are no longer required will be released back into the general revenue budget.
 Some of these reserves are used over a number of financial years.